jez/blog/_posts/2022-06-06-error-recovery-part-4.md

 Bison needs explicit annotations within a grammar to provide syntax error recovery.
-This is in contrast with parser tools like [tree-sitter],[^tree-sitter] which automatically generate the error recovery for for you.
+This is in contrast with parser tools like [tree-sitter],[^tree-sitter] which automatically include error recovery.
 Concretely, Bison requires inserting special `error` tokens in production rules that should participate in error recovery.

 [^tree-sitter]:
-  If you're curious, I've written some other with assorted [thoughts on tree-sitter].
+  If you're curious, I've written some assorted [thoughts on tree-sitter].

 To get the most out of Bison's error recovery mode, it's crucial to understand what it's actually doing with those `error` tokens.